Personal Settings

 A supplementary Privacy Policy may also apply to the respective LMU website, to the extent that the person or persons responsible for the content of the LMU website perform additional processing of personal data and provide information about this.
 This applies in particular if specific services are provided by individual departments or units.
 In each case, the supplementary data protection information on each of LMU's websites is part of LMU's Privacy Policy.

-LMU's Privacy Policy for its website was last revised on 10/31/2022.
-We reserve the right to regularly update this Privacy Policy to reflect current legal requirements and technical changes and to implement our services and offerings in a manner that complies with data protection laws.
+LMU's Privacy Policy for its website was last revised on 24/06/2024.
+We reserve the right to update this Privacy Policy from time to time to reflect current legal requirements and technical changes and to implement our services and offerings in a manner that complies with data protection laws.
+If this is the case, we will update the date in this statement.
 For your visit to an LMU website, the current version applies at the time of the visit.